 Ethics title card: (for human subjects or animal work, does not count toward word length total)

-Procedures involving human subjects have been approved by the Institutional Review Board (IRB) or equivalent body at (insert Institutional Name).
+Procedures involving human subjects have been approved by the Institutional Review Board (IRB) at Incheon St. Mary’s Hospital.

 Section - Protocol

 Read through the entire protocol carefully to understand what you will need on the filming day and prepare accordingly.